microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-dynamic-list-tool-input.md

 ## Use the tool in VS Code

 Once you package and share your tool, you can use it in VS Code per the [tool package guide](create-and-use-tool-package.md#use-your-tool-from-vscode-extension).
+You could try `my-tools-package` for a quick test.

 ```sh
 pip install my-tools-package>=0.0.8